 Buildings themselves are complex systems.
 They operate as systems both hierarchically in space and periodically over time.
-This complexity of hierarchic levels can be judged from Figure One.
+This complexity of hierarchic levels can be judged from Figure 1.
 Complexity comes from the intrinsic richness of the functions and operations within each of the levels in the hierarchy (and over periods of time), the relationships between them, the relatively high levels of organization that are required to make them function properly and gluts and famines of use over time (where the building changes from being relatively crowded to empty).

 When asked-for functions begin to outstrip the systems' abilities to organize and maintain themselves, then failures result and crises develop.
 This is happening in modern offices.
-More and more, functions are being demanded (in the form of improved performance) without the capability being necessarily available to organize or manage them.
+Increasingly, functions are being demanded (in the form of improved performance) without the capability being necessarily available to organize or manage them.
 It thus becomes imperative to understand the management consequences of physical design decisions, because otherwise the building will inevitably become unmanageably complex, and therefore more dysfunctional.

 In general, perceived "complexity" in buildings is a symptom of design elements swamping management's ability to organize, understand or utilize the design.
-"Simplicity", on the other hand, is where management elements dominate design elements.
-A system which is too complex will have a relatively high number of design elements, with a relatively low number of management elements.
-A system which is too simple will have too few design elements in relation to the management input.
-Simplicity is often seen as a virtue in a designed object but as unsophisticated or naive in a management context.
-Also, designed objects tend to be assessed by absolute criteria which are often viewed independently of their working contexts, whereas management criteria are often relative
+"Simplicity", on the other hand, is where management can cope with design elements.
+A system which is too complex will have a relatively high number of design elements, with insufficient management elements.
+A system which is too simple will have too few design elements in relation to the management requirements.